Ofredy/Indoor-Drone-Particle-Filter/README.md

 The **three-beacon configuration** serves as the baseline case and the most observable setup.

 With three beacons:
-- the system is well constrained,
+- the system is well constrained
-- the particle filter converges quickly,
+- the particle filter converges quickly
-- and all state components converge reliably.
+- and all state components converge reliably

 ### Results

 From the repository root, results can be found at:

+'''
 sim/
 └── three_beacon_results/
+'''

 These results include:
 - State error plots for: